supelec-rezo/rezoirclogs/README.rst

         </IfModule>
     </VirtualHost>

-The user under which will be executed the WSGI application must have read permissions on the directory where the irclogs lie (i.e. in the above configuration example, *www-data* must be able to read the directory set up in ``production.ini``.)
+The user under which will be executed the WSGI application must have read permissions on the directory where the irc logs lie (i.e. in the above configuration example, *www-data* must be able to read the directory set up in ``production.ini``).

 Further Tweaking
 ----------------